Antonio-Zhou/My_Linux/README.md

-My_Linux
+My_Work
 ========

-This is my Linux kernel note,include:
+This branch use the git to sort out the old Linux source(from 0.01 to 2.3.99)